Cover Image for How to Prepare for a Stock Market Drop: Investing Strategies & Tips for Market Crashes

 Stock Market Trends: Warren Buffett and Coca-Cola

-Coca-Cola got to be ridiculously priced in the late 1990s and pretty much everybody knew it.
-Warren Buffett had about a 10% ownership of Coca-Cola at the time.
-Later on, the stock crashed 50%, and he was asked in one of his meetings why he didn't sell it.
+Warren Buffett had about 10% ownership in Coca-Cola in the late 1990s when its stock became excessively overpriced and subsequently crashed by 50%.
+Despite recognizing the overpriced situation, Buffett didn't sell—not due to principle but because his substantial position limited his agility.
+He was asked in one of his meetings why he didn't sell it.
 Buffett basically said, "Well, because I'm not nimble.
 Not because you shouldn't sell it."

 He would have crashed the stock all by himself if he sold it.
 He didn't respond the way a lot of people thought he would if you "never sell."

 He didn't say, "We would never sell."
-He said, "We didn't get out even, even though we knew it was over, because we couldn't."
+He said, "We didn't get out, even though we knew it was over, because we couldn't."

 Let's start with a couple of basics that are fundamental to Rule #1 Investing and learn the 4Ms to Rule #1 investing by clicking here.

-What should you do during a market drop?
+What should you do to prepare for a market drop?
 Here are the basic things you should be doing.

 You can't do the kind of investing I do and that I want you to learn how to do, unless you're okay with sitting in cash.
 You need to be able to be patient.

 Sitting in cash means keeping money in your money market account, or in short term bonds.
-Something where you can get your hands on it if you need to.
+Something where you can get your hands on it when you need to.

 You have to be willing to do that for a period of time while you're waiting for these fluctuations in the stock market to come along.